Experienced Trust Lawyers with Offices in Oakville & Georgetown

 - Advise you on the rights and obligations of trustees and beneficiaries

 - Advise trustees and beneficiaries with respect to inter vivos and testamentary trusts

 Our experienced trust lawyers can develop a solution appropriate for your needs and goals; this could be a trust set up during your lifetime, an inter vivos trust, or upon your death, by way of a testamentary trust as part of an estate plan.
 We have extensive experience in this area of law and provide customized solutions to meet any needs.

 Providing Trust Administration Advice and Services

 With a trust, a settlor, the creator of a trust, ask one or more trustees to hold certain property in trust for one or more beneficiaries.
 A trustee has a fiduciary responsibility, together with other trustees if they are named, to manage the assets and disburse the proceeds of the trust to a beneficiary appropriately.
 If you are a trustee, our firm can provide a range of trust administration advice and services to help you comply with the law and fulfill your duties.
 We can also counsel beneficiaries on their rights regarding trusts.

 Sweatman Law Firm represents trustees and beneficiaries in all types of trust litigation.
 Our extensive experience as counsel and as litigators enable us to quickly identify the key legal issues in any dispute and develop an effective litigation strategy.

 For advice and assistance regarding a trust matter, contact Sweatman Law Firm online.
-We are committed to representing clients in Oakville, Milton, Georgetown and throughout Ontario.
+We are committed to representing clients in Oakville, Georgetown and throughout Ontario.